 TAX RISK.
-Because the Trust's investment objective is to provide a high level of total after-tax return, including attractive tax-advantaged income, the attractiveness of investing in Funds investing in municipal securities and common stocks that pay taxqualified dividends in relation to other investment alternatives may be affected by changes in federal income tax laws and regulations, including changes in the qualified dividend income provisions.
-The provisions of the Internal Revenue Code applicable to qualified dividend income are currently effective for tax years beginning on or before December 31, 2012 but may be changed at any time before that date, possibly with retroactive effect.
-Thereafter, higher tax rates will apply unless further legislative action is taken.
+Because the Trust's investment objective is to provide a high level of total after-tax return, including attractive tax-advantaged income, the attractiveness of investing in Funds investing in municipal securities and common stocks that pay tax-qualified dividends in relation to other investment alternatives may be affected by changes in federal income tax laws and regulations, including changes in the qualified dividend income provisions.
+The provisions of the Internal Revenue Code applicable to qualified dividend income may be changed at any time.
 Any proposed or actual changes in such rates or the exempt status of municipal securities, therefore, can significantly affect the demand for and supply, liquidity and marketability of municipal securities and the Funds' investments in municipal securities and the Trust's investments in equity securities that pay qualified dividend income.
 This could in turn affect the value of Units of the Trust.
 There can be no assurance as to the portion of the Trust's distributions that will be tax-exempt or tax-qualified.
 Tax-exempt income may in any case be subject to state or local income taxes and/or the alternative minimum tax.